xiaoqin99/270088-STIW2044-LAB1/README.md

-# lab1
+# 270088-STIW2044-A202-LAB1

-A new flutter module project.
+Translating web application from https://www.omnicalculator.com/health/a-body-shape-index to a Flutter mobile application.
+A body shape index (ABSI) is a new measure of risk associated with waist circumference.

 ## Getting Started